-Investors who are new to private equity are often horrified by the sudden drop in value of their investment, but more experienced investors recognize that the J-Curve is almost inevitable.
-The J-Curve occurs for a number of reasons but the primary ones are these:
+Investors who are new to private equity investing are often disturbed by the sudden drop in value of their investment, but more experienced investors recognize that the J-Curve is an inevitable part of the private equity investing life cycle.
+The J-Curve occurs for a number of reasons but the primary drivers include:

-- Organizational expenses of private equity partnerships are deducted immediately, so no sooner does an investor meet the first capital call then his or her return immediately turns negative.2 - ♦ Smart general partners will identify bad investments quickly and write them down or off, while good investments will take time to pay off. - ♦ Most of the better PE firms follow very conservative policies when writing investments up or down: bad developments cause immediate write-downs, while happy developments don't result in write-ups until some event occurs confirming the higher valuation.
+- Organizational expenses of private equity partnerships are deducted immediately, so no sooner does an investor meet the first capital call then his or her return immediately turns negative. - Smart GPs will identify bad investments quickly and write them down or off, while good investments will take time to pay off. - Most of the better private equity firms follow very conservative policies when writing investments up or down: bad developments cause immediate write-downs, while good developments don't result in write-ups until some event occurs confirming the higher valuation.